facastagnini/atom-better-git-blame/README.md

 All the software in this repository is released under the MIT License.
 See [LICENSE.md](https://github.com/stepsize/layer-atom-plugin/blob/master/LICENSE.md) for details.

-## What is Layer?

-Layer is a desktop app we're working on, currently in private beta.
-It allows you to browse the documentation we automatically generate for any piece of code you select in your editor.
-It's the counterpart to our browser app.

-You can find out more about our self-maintaining documentation here [stepsize.com](http://bit.ly/1tvB1HC).

 ## What is Stepsize?

 [Stepsize](http://bit.ly/1tvB1HC) is a startup based in London.
 We're developing a product that automatically documents agile teams' code by piecing together their data to maintain version controlled documentation.